arow-oss/arow.info-blog/preprocessed-site/posts/2015-12-17-purescript-intro.markdown

 ## Conclusion

 PureScript is very easy for a Haskeller to learn.
-The most complicated thing will be learning the PureScript/JavaScript ecosystem and deciding on a DOM manipulation library.
+The most complicated things will be learning the PureScript/JavaScript ecosystem and deciding on a DOM manipulation library.